MnTronslien/AzgaarToCK3/Readme.md

 ## Quirks
 - Todo: Link to conversion rules
 - Todo: Tips and tricks, what to manually modify to get the best conversion.
+-
 - Dynasties are randomized based on basenames.

-- No heads of religion.
-- Holy sites are mapped to random provinces/counties.
-- Characters are created and assigned titles randomly.
-They may have too many domains which they will give out after unpausing.
-- Cultures are mapped to random existing cultures.
-- Religions are mapped to random existing religions.

-- Rivers are not generated.
-Todo, backport from Nifia Lemur Rivers.
+# Todo: See issues tab

 ## Known issues (outdated)
 - Water provinces are rarely convex.
 It means that ship routes will look like navigators are all drunk.